Skip to Content

 Newly Diagnosed Childhood High-Grade Astrocytomas

 Treatment of childhood high-grade astrocytoma may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood high-grade untreated astrocytoma or other tumor of glial origin.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with childhood high-grade untreated astrocytoma or other tumor of glial origin.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your child's doctor about clinical trials that may be right for your child.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Recurrent Childhood High-Grade Astrocytomas

 Before more cancer treatment is given, imaging tests, biopsy, or surgery are done find out if there is cancer and how much there is.

 Treatment of recurrent childhood high-grade astrocytoma may include the following:

 For more information about childhood astrocytomas, see the following:

 For more childhood cancer information and other general cancer resources, see the following: